 The Carnival Experience

-It’s a Friday evening and I am at the elementary school carnival with Josiah, Paul, and Zack.
-It’s unusually cold even for Colorado in the spring.
-Zack and I are standing in line waiting for his turn at the inflatable slide.
-He’ll get to crawl up 15 blown-up steps and then slide down the big slide.
-Twenty five minutes of waiting for his shining moment of 5-year old glory.
+It’s a Friday evening, and I am at the elementary school carnival with Josiah, Paul, and Zack.
+It’s unusually cold, even for Colorado in the spring.
+Zack and I are waiting for his turn at the inflatable slide.
+He’ll crawl up 15 blown-up steps and then down the big slide.
+Twenty-five minutes of waiting for his shining moment of 5-year-old glory.

-Zack chatters me to excitedly, “Is it my turn for the slide yet, Mom?
+Zack chatters excitedly, “Is it my turn for the slide yet, Mom?
 Mom, is it my turn yet?
 Mom, when is it my turn?”

 “Soon, Zack, soon it will be our turn.”
-We discuss if Zack will be able to climb to the top on his own, or if I’ll need to climb with him.
+We discuss if Zack can climb to the top alone, or if I’ll need to climb with him.
 Zack has balance and motor planning issues, yet he’s made great strides with physical therapy.
 The steps are slippery, but we both think he can make it.

 Zack greets the boy standing in line in front of us.
 Zack knows him by name, and the mom and boy know Zack.
 Many people at the carnival tonight come up to Zack to say hi.
 With his red wraparound glasses and his number-11-on-a-scale-of-1-to-10-enthusiasm, Zack’s a charmer.

-This young boy and Zack consider themselves classmates, although they are several years apart in age.
-Schedules make it so they land in the special education classroom at the same time period each day.
-To them, friends are friends and age is unimportant.
+This young boy and Zack consider themselves classmates, although they are several years apart.
+Their schedules make it so they land in the special education classroom at the same time each day.
+To them, friends are friends, and age is unimportant.

-I watch as the young boy reaches the front for his turn at the slide.
+I watch the young boy reach the front for his turn at the slide.
 His eyes sparkle with anticipation.
-As he fumbles taking off his shoes, his mom bends down to help.
-I cannot guess his challenges, but physical movements do not look to be easy for him.
+As he fumbles, taking off his shoes, his mom bends to help.
+I cannot guess his challenges, but his physical movements do not look easy for him.

 Reflections and Relatable Struggles